pingidentity/pingdirectory-go-client/configurationapi/docs/AddComposedAttributePluginRequest.md

 ### NewAddComposedAttributePluginRequest

-`func NewAddComposedAttributePluginRequest(pluginName string, schemas []EnumcomposedAttributePluginSchemaUrn, pluginType []EnumpluginPluginTypeProp, attributeType string, valuePattern []string, enabled bool, ) *AddComposedAttributePluginRequest`
+`func NewAddComposedAttributePluginRequest(pluginName string, schemas []EnumcomposedAttributePluginSchemaUrn, attributeType string, valuePattern []string, enabled bool, ) *AddComposedAttributePluginRequest`

 NewAddComposedAttributePluginRequest instantiates a new AddComposedAttributePluginRequest object This constructor will assign default values to properties that have it defined,